Archive for the ‘Customer Service’ CategoryApril 20, 2017

 If you turn on a faucet and only a trickle comes out, suspect a frozen pipe.
 To safely and effectively thaw frozen water pipes, you must first diagnose where the pipe is frozen.

-- Start by turning on every faucet in the house, including the bathtub faucets.
+- Start by checking water flow at every faucet in the house, including the bathtub faucets.
 This will help you determine the area of the blockage.
-If the water in the kitchen sink is frozen but the water in the bathroom sink works, then you are probably dealing with an isolated problem.
-Once you have figured out which faucet contains the frozen line, turn off all other faucets.
+If no water flows from the kitchen sink but the water in the bathroom sink works, then you are probably dealing with an isolated problem.
+Once you have figured out which faucets are affected by the frozen line you can figure out which pipe may be frozen.

 - Locate the main water shut-off valve, which could be located in the basement.
 It is important to shut off the water prior to thawing the pipes as a pipe may already have broken under the extreme pressure caused by the frozen line.

 - Now that the water is turned off, you have a few options to thaw the pipe.
 One is to use towels soaked in hot water.
 Wrap the frozen pipe with hot, wet towels and pour on additional hot water until the pipe has completely thawed.
-If the hot towel approach won’t work, a hair dryer or heat gun may be the next solution.
+If the hot towel approach does not work, a hair dryer or heat gun may be the next solution.
 Turn on the dryer or heat gun and work up and down the length of the frozen line.
-Once the water starts to thaw and trickle out of the faucet, if you are sure the blockage hasn’t caused a broken pip, you can turn the main water supply back on.
+Once the water starts to thaw and trickle out of the faucet, if you are sure the blockage hasn’t caused a broken pipe, you can turn the main water supply back on.
 Keep working with the heat source and keep the water faucet turned on until full water pressure is restored.

-If every faucet in the house is frozen, you are probably dealing with a frozen main water line that supplies water to the house.
+If no water flows from any of the faucets in the house, you are probably dealing with a frozen water service line that supplies water to the house.
 Turn on all faucets in the sinks and bathtub and turn off the main water supply.
 Follow the suggestions above but apply the heat directly to the pipe that enters the house.

 Never use a heat source with an open flame, such as a blowtorch or propane heater, to thaw a frozen water line as an open flame in a home can present a serious fire hazard as well as the possibility of exposure to carbon monoxide poisoning.
 Also, excessive heat from a blowtorch applied to a frozen pipe can cause the water inside the pipe to boil and possibly explode.